xamarin/flex/README.md

 ## Getting Started

+If you program in C# you can go straight to the [bindings/csharp](bindings/csharp) directory.

 If you program in a C-compatible environment you can simply copy the `flex.c` and `flex.h` files to your project.
 The code was written to be cross-platform and does not require dependencies.

 You can also generate static and dynamic libraries for iOS, Android and macOS using `make`: